 There are activists that have launched public campaigns against the use of hernia mesh.
 However, they are facing an uphill battle because hernia mesh is a more affordable surgical option in spite of the higher risk for side effects.
 Dr. Sohier (“Suzy”) Elneil has been campaigning against the use of hernia mesh for the better part of two decades.
 Only recently, has she begun to find a receptive audience for her message.
 While the public has begun to listen to the message, the regulators are still loath to listen.

 Polypropylene Hernia Mesh manufactured by C.R.
-Bard (now Bard Medical*) and it’s subsidiary Davol Inc.:
+Bard (Bard Medical)